Local Search Engine Marketing (SEM) Strategies to Start Implementing Today

 How do you make sure your ad gets shown instead of someone else’s?
 The algorithm behind Local Service Ads is primarily governed by proximity to the searcher and the company’s Google review rating.
 Encouraging satisfied customers to leave favorable reviews is a great way to ensure that you’ll be able to use Local Service Ads to their maximum potential.

 Location extensions help businesses to get even more out of their SEM by bringing in additional information that can be displayed in the ad.
-As the name suggests, using a location extension means expanding your ad to leverage whatever information might be included in your Google My Business account.
+As the name suggests, using a location extension means expanding your ad to leverage whatever information might be included in your Google Business Profile Manager account.
 Depending on the device, you might see your address or phone number appear in an ad; you also might get a Call button or have your store hours displayed.

 In any event, you’ll get more relevant information in your ad.
 As an added bonus, your ad will take up more screen space, which means viewers are more likely to read your ad at the expense of a competing ad.
 Best of all, location extensions open the door to your ad appearing in Google Maps.